Gluten-Free Eating: Complete Guide to a Balanced Gluten-Free Diet

 Build your gluten-free pantry

-Many foods are naturally gluten-free: rice, corn, quinoa, buckwheat, millet, amaranth, potatoes, sweet potatoes, all legumes, all fresh fruits and vegetables, unprocessed meat and fish, eggs, and plain dairy products.
+Many foods are naturally gluten-free: rice, corn, quinoa, buckwheat, millet, amaranth, potatoes, sweet potatoes, all legumes, all fresh fruits and vegetables, unprocessed meats and fish, eggs, and plain dairy products.
 These foods should form the basis of your diet.
-FoodCraft lets you manage your virtual pantry and automatically filters compatible recipes.
+FoodCraft allows you to manage your virtual pantry and automatically filters compatible recipes.

 4